andrewbaxter/spaghettinuum/readme.md

 If you have a dynamic publisher

-1. Register the identity with the server, using `spagh_cli register-*-identity` pointing it to either the identity file or the card ID and signing PIN
+1. Register the identity with the server, using `spagh-cli register-*-identity` pointing it to either the identity file or the card ID and signing PIN
-2. Publish data using `spagh_cli publish` passing the identity and the JSON file containing your data in the format:
+2. Publish data using `spagh-cli publish` passing the identity and the JSON file containing your data in the format:

    ```
    {